plbrault/CloudAlpha/docs/developer_guide.md

 A service is an implementation of a file storage service.
 It implements an `Account` class, a `FileSystem` class, and optionally, a `Settings` class.

 A manager is an implementation of an interface, for instance a FTP interface, for a user to manage the files of a service account.
 It implements a `Manager` class, and optionally, a `Settings` class.
+It also usually implements a server.

 Service modules are localized under `CloudAlpha/cloudalpha/services` and manager modules are localized under `CloudAlpha/cloudalpha/managers`.